goedgeai/dropt-cli/README.md

 We also provide __wheel binary distribution__
 and __source code archive__ on
 <https://github.com/NeuralScope/dropt-cli/releases/latest>.
-Simply click links on the page to get the files.
+Simply click links on the page to download the files.

 The `.whl` file is sufficient for installation.
 The source code and examples are included in